-To be honest, I was a little nervous to tackle this one simply because I've never handled scallops before.
+To be honest, I was a little nervous to tackle this recipe simply because I've never handled scallops before.
 I know they become extremely rubbery and quite inedible when overcooked and I didn't want to ruin the centerpiece of the dish.
 Not to worry, readers.
 The scallops were so unbelievably easy to work with.
 If you can cook a piece of fish, you can cook these!
 And you should cook these.
 They were unbelievable.
 Light, fresh, full of flavor, and on the table in about ten minutes.
-It looks like I'll be able to bring back honeymoon memories for my husband (still love saying that!) and I even on busy weeknights.
+Who says fancy dinners have to be complicated?

 Scallops with Tropical Salsa